magmide/purpose-talk/slides.md

 </v-click>

 <!--
-they're also way too dogmatic about the *pure functional paradigm*. there are so many really useful ideas that started in academia and then sat mostly ignored for a long time in pure functional languages before finally being put into imperative languages and finding mainstream adoption. the concept of metaprogramming is extremely powerful, and it was a curiosity in lisp and scheme and such things before Rust brought it into standard practice. discriminated union types and the match block are extremely poweful, but that idea was a curiosity of ml and haskell until, again, Rust made everyone see how powerful it was. all these proof languages are pure functional languages.
-I'll actually talk later about why the pure functional paradigm is perfectly suited to *proof* languages. but we need a rigorous logical system for reasoning about real computational state, which is mutable and finite.
+metaprogramming not used when in lisp and scheme, very widely used in Rust discriminated union types not used when in ml and haskell, very widely used in Rust proof languages are pure functional that makes sense for mathematical proofs, but clearly it isn't sufficient need system for mutable state
 -->

 ---